Julie Bertagna

-Julie Bertagna (born 1962) is a Scottish author who has written real life and science fiction novels for both children and young adults.
+Julie Bertagna (born 1962) is a Scottish author who has written real life and science fiction novels for children and young adults.
 Her books have been shortlisted for several literature awards, including the Carnegie Medal.
 Her novel Exodus was the winner of the Lancashire County Library Children's Book of the Year Award.
 Soundtrack, her second novel for young adults, won a Scottish Arts Council Award, the second highest award ever given to a Scottish children's writer.

 Biography

 Bertagna was born in Kilmarnock, Ayrshire, and moved to Glasgow when she was seven years old.

-After receiving an MA Hons in English Language and Literature at Glasgow University she worked as an editor for a small magazine, then moved into teaching before working as a freelance journalist for various publications.
+After receiving an MA Hons in English Language and Literature at the University of Glasgow she worked as an editor for a small magazine.
+She then moved into teaching before working as a freelance journalist for various publications.
 She published her first book, The Spark Gap, when she was 25 years old.

 She currently writes full-time and lives in the West End of Glasgow with her husband Riccardo and young daughter.